gngeorgiev/firesync/README.md

 ```
 <a name="firesync.FiresyncObject"></a>
 ### firesync.FiresyncObject ⇐ <code>[FiresyncBase](#new_FiresyncBase_new)</code>
-An object which keeps its values synchronized with the remote.
+An object which keeps its values synchronized with the remote Firebase.

 **Kind**: static class of <code>[firesync](#firesync)</code>
 **Extends:** <code>[FiresyncBase](#new_FiresyncBase_new)</code>